TheEarthlord/antimicro-starcraft/README.md

 ## Mouse Mode
 * Up, Down Left, Right move the mouse up, down, left, right.
-* Top Left is left click
+* Top Left is left click.
     Note you can hold down left click while moving the mouse to draw a box.
 * Top right is right click
 * Bottom Left hits the bottom left button on the command card, useful for easily casting most abilities.